Isaiah 53 – The Atoning Suffering and Victory of the Messiah

 i.
 And it was this – the becoming of the sin-sacrifice – more than the physical suffering that Jesus dreaded.
 “My Lord suffered as you suffer, only more keenly; for he had never injured his body or soul by any act of excess, so as to take off the edge from his sensitiveness.
 His was the pouring out of a whole soul in all the phases of suffering into which perfect souls can pass.
 He felt the horror of sin as we who have sinned could not feel it, and the sight of evil afflicted him much more than it does the purest among us.”
 (Spurgeon)

 d.
-He shall be see the travail of His soul, and be satisfied: The Messiah will look upon His work – with full view of the travail of His soul – and in the end, He shall be satisfied.
+He shall see the labor of His soul, and be satisfied: The Messiah will look upon His work – with full view of the travail of His soul – and in the end, He shall be satisfied.
 The Messiah will have no regrets.
-Every bit of the suffering and agony was worth it, and brought about a satisfactory result.
+Every bit of the suffering and agony was worth it and brought about a satisfactory result.

 i.
 As the last lines to the hymn by Maltbie Babcock put it: